 Longburton DT9 5PD

-In keeping with the latest Church of England guidelines, St James the Great, Longburton, remains open from 9 am to 4 pm, but with no public worship taking place.
+In keeping with the latest Church of England guidelines, St James the Great, Longburton, will be open on Sundays for private prayer only,

 1st Sunday 10.00 am Village Communion Common Worship